Crediting sources

 • Colour-coding each source you use and immediately documenting the page number helps you to organize your sources and create an accurate list of references and bibliography.

 • Consult your course syllabus.
-Many instructors have details on plagiarism and what they expect from you.
+Many instructors have details on plagiarism and what citation styles they expect from you in their course.

 • Consult the helpful document ‘How not to Plagiarize’ for more detail on avoiding plagiarism (U of T Writing Centres) and the ‘Why Cite’ Library guide (U of T Libraries).